joeyy5588/P2C/readme.md

 # Paraphrasing Is All You Need  for Novel Object Captioning

-This repository contains the official PyTorch implementation for the paper.
+This repository contains the official PyTorch implementation for the paper. [paper link](https://arxiv.org/abs/2209.12343)
 > Yang, C. F., Tsai, Y. H. H., Fan, W. C., Salakhutdinov, R. R., Morency, L. P., & Wang, F. (2022).
 Paraphrasing Is All You Need for Novel Object Captioning.
 Advances in Neural Information Processing Systems, 35, 6492-6504.

 ### Installation